timofeysie/clades/README.md

 [Source](https://duncanhunter.gitbook.io/enterprise-angular-applications-with-ngrx-and-nx/3-generating-components-and-nx-lib)

 It seems like they skipped the Angular module part.
-There these files, but the first one exports the empty second one.
+There are these files, but the first one exports the empty second one.

 ```bash
 libs\auth\src\index.ts